 Q22a, 23a.
 Physical Activity Minutes: This number should include the time that students are participating in moderate to vigorous physical activity.
 It should NOT include time devoted to administrative tasks, transitions, or breaks.
 The number reported in question 21 cannot exceed the number in question 21a.
-The number reported in question 22 cannot exceed the number in question, please indicate an average between 0 and 225 for grades K - 5 and between 0 and 300 for grades 6 - 8.
+The number reported in question 22 cannot exceed the number in duestion 21a.
+The number of and 225 for grades K - 5 and between 0 and 300 for grades 6 - 8.